VASIREDDYSRINIKETH/Linux-For-DevOps/2.User-management/b.user-management-commands.md

 ## Check Currently Logged Users

-- `who`: Displays information about currently logged in users.
+- `who`: The who command shows a list of all users currently logged into the system
 - `who -H`: Same as above, but with headers.
 - `w`: Displays information about currently logged in users.
+The w command shows a detailed list of users currently logged in and what they are doing.
+- The `whoami` command shows the username of the current logged-in user.

 ## Setting Passwords